singing 'bout satan

 “Man of Peace” Bob Dylan, 1983

 Saturday, August 12, 2017.
 Another lazy, muggy morning in Northeast Georgia.
 On my way back to Atlanta.
 A Chevrolet pick-up, vintage mid ’70s, just ahead, is plodding along even slower than my car.
 As I pass the truck, I can’t help but read a sticker stretching across the back of the cab.
 In all caps, the sticker proclaims, “JESUS PAID THE PRICE.”
 The driver expresses his gratitude to a loving Jesus Christ, but on the truck’s rear window are two Confederate flag stickers.
 Really, that’s no surprise in rural Georgia.
 Many in the hinterlands of Georgia wear their religion on their sleeves.
-The same goes for their political and social views, no matter how hateful and contradictory their politics are to the message of the Man who paid the price.
+The same goes for their political and social views, hateful and incompatible with the words of the Man who paid the price.

 80% of the voters in the congressional district along that stretch of 365 voted for Donald Trump in November 2016.
 The remaining 20% there must shiver and quake, or at least keep their political opinions to themselves, just as part-time residents like I do, unless kindred souls are around.
 Besides, I go up there to do the chores, push a mower across an acre or two, and when finished, enjoy the quiet, with Hank Williams singing his lonesome blues on the CD player inside.
 Just rock to the music on the porch; don’t rock the boat.